CursedRicky/napoleChrome/README.md

 ### How it works?

-Open [NapoleChrome.exe](), insert the path where you want your files to be and wait until the bar turn to green
+Open [NapoleChrome.exe](), insert the path where you want your files to be and wait until the bar turn to green.

+Than copy the folder in your PC at path "C:"